Data protection declaration

 Error logs tracking page access errors will be deleted after seven days.
 Beside the error messages, they contain the accessing IP address and, depending on the error, the website accessed.

 The legal basis for processing information is art.
 6, par.
 1f, of the GDPR, pertaining to our legitimate interest in improving our website’s stability and functionality.
-Information will not be passed on to other parties or used for any other purpose.

 The technically required cookies will usually be deleted once the browser is closed.
 Persistent cookies have lifespans varying from several minutes to several years.

 You can set up your browser to inform you when cookies are saved, authorize cookies on a case-by-case basis, prevent the saving of cookies in specific cases or in general and activate automatic cookie deletion on closing the browser.
 Cookie management varies across browsers.
 Please note that our website’s functionally may be impaired if cookies are not accepted.